juxt/mach/README.md

 ### Status

 Mach is in alpha status.
 You are encouraged to use it if you are prepared to accept some changes if you upgrade.
+The design of Mach is likely to change in the near future.

 ## Install Mach